artrugh/sitecore/CustomerDataPlatform/3_platform.md

 - Experiencies:
     - Web: add to website and monitor performance.
-    - Full stack drives API triggered and interactive experiences.
+    - Full stack drives API triggered and Interactive Experience.
     - Experiencies include **flows**.
 Flows export segments to external third-party systems for highly targeted campaigns.

 - Experiements:
     - Web runs A/B tests on your website.
-    - Full stack runs A/B tests on API driven triggered and interactive experiences.
+    - Full stack runs A/B tests on API driven triggered and Interactive Experiences.

 - Decisioning:
     - Decision models allow to recommend **offers dynamically** based on your **business rules.**